hjools/sideToggle/README.md

 # sideToggle

 This is a small jQuery plugin that toggles elements sideways, rather than the up-and-down default of jQuery's toggle.
 There are three versions available for use; one of them uses an extra Javascript library called Velocity.js that offers a performance gain over jQuery's .animate(), but it likely won't be necessary for small use.
+You can view an example [HERE](http://hjools.github.io/sideToggle/).